Creating an SSH Client

 } while(ssh.isConnected());

-Here, we have created a PasswordAuthenticator with the password read from System.console.
-We then pass it into the SshClient via the authenticate method; this returns a boolean to indicate whether the attempt was successful.
-Note that the return from authenticate is only the success of the individual authentication attempt.
-If the server requires additional authentication, you may need to perform a different authentication, for example, authenticating with a public key.
-The getAuthenticationMethods method of SshClient will provide you with a list of support authentication methods.
+Here we are creating a PasswordAuthenticator with the password read from System.in.
+We then pass it into the SshClient via the authenticate method, this returns a boolean to indicate that the attempt was successful or not.
+Note, that the return from authenticate is only the success of the individual authentication attempt.
+If the server requires additional authentication, you may need to perform a different authentication, for example authenticating with a public key.
+The getAuthenticationMethods method of SshClient will provide you with the list of support authentication methods at any time.
 This may change after you perform a successful authentication.

 You can check the overall authentication state with the following code: